Coneja-Chibi/BunnyMo/README.md

 - **🌸 Dere Pack**: We dropped a whole gaming pass loaded with romantic personality archetypes as playable characters
 - **🧩 MBTI Pack**: Released a personality magazine complete with quirky quizzes comparing types to snacks and weather
 - **👾 Species Pack**: Created an entire trading card game featuring 80+ fantasy species with full stat blocks
+- **🪪 Trait Pack**: A random pack of things us Bunny's find lying around!
+A kitchen sink grabbag of all sorts of cool traits
+- **🎭 Genre Pack:** We made a whole streaming service with all sorts of different categories and movies to choose from
+- **🪄 Lenses Pack:** We released whole new ways to see, feel, and experience all your worlds.
+Turn the ones you want on, then enjoy

 These packs help break the AI out of its boring default thinking patterns! 🌈✨ Instead of falling back on the same tired references, it gets weird new frames to work with - making it read between the lines and draw fresh comparisons to gaming mechanics, magazine quizzes, and card collections.